algorithmic-sabotage/asrg/content/docs/research/intertwined-feedback-loops/index.md

 description: A series of intertwined feedback loops that unfold from several interrelated briefs, which are designed to facilitate intellectual and practical exploration.
 url: /intertwined-feedback-loops
 date: 2024-06-13
-modified: 2024-08-19
+modified: 2024-08-30
 author: ASRG
-Tags: ['Feedback Loops', 'Artivism', 'Abolishing AI', 'AI Dissidents', 'Algorithmic Empire', 'Technopolitics of Refusal', 'Algorithmic Sabotage', 'AI’s Algorithmic Violence', 'Technopolitics of Fronts']
+Tags: ['Feedback Loops', 'Artivism', 'Abolishing AI', 'AI Dissidents', 'Algorithmic Empire', 'Technopolitics of Refusal', 'Algorithmic Sabotage', 'AI’s Algorithmic Violence', 'Technopolitics of Fronts', 'ASRG', 'AI']
 aliases:
 - /about/
 images: